yungyuc/nsdhw_23au/project/SL510457/README.md

 ## Problem to Solve
 Optimizing travel routes for multiple destinations is a common challenge in various fields.
 The problem involves finding the shortest route, which becomes increasingly complex as the number of destinations increases.
 Existing solutions are often lacking in user-friendliness.

-This project aims to create a user-friendly system that allows users to input destination coordinates.
+This project aims to create a user-friendly system that allows users to input destination latitude and longitude coordinates.
 We'll then use the `Haversine formula` and the `Christofides Algorithm` to find the most efficient travel route.
 This project bridges the gap between theory and practical application, providing an accessible solution for optimized travel planning.

 ![](/project/SL510457/image/Chris.gif)